What are dental implants?

 - Dental implants are versatile.
 Dental implants can be used to restore a single tooth, several teeth, or as part of full-arch restoration to replace an entire arch of teeth.
 If you are healthy enough to undergo a minor dental procedure, you are most likely a candidate for dental implants.

-Because each patient is different, your treatment plan will be customized by your oral surgeon to meet your specific needs.
+We know every patient is different.
+That’s why your oral surgeon will customize your treatment plan to your specific needs.
 When you visit us for your consultation appointment, we will take 3D scans of your mouth, discuss anesthesia options, and design your personalized treatment plan.

 On the day of your procedure, our welcoming staff members will guide you through every step of the process.
-First, you will be made comfortable with your choice of anesthesia.
+First, you will choose anesthesia that you’re comfortable with.
 Once the anesthetic has taken effect, your doctor will carefully place the implant post into the empty tooth socket and stitch the surgical site closed.
 When the anesthesia has worn off, you can return home.

 The dental implant will need to heal and fuse with the jaw bone over the next few months.
 During that time, your restorative dentist will create your custom-designed crown.
 When you are ready, your restorative dentist will attach the custom-made crown to your abutment.
 You’re ready to enjoy your fully functioning, natural-looking dental implant!